Guide to the individual coverage HRA (ICHRA)

 Learn more with our full QSEHRA vs. ICHRA comparison chart

-How PeopleKeep can help
+How PeopleKeep by Remodel Health can help

 When it comes to health coverage for your team, it may be a good idea to look beyond traditional group health plans.
-An ICHRA is a company-funded health benefit that comes with more design flexibility than group policies offer.
+An ICHRA is a company-funded health benefit with more design flexibility than group policies offer.
 It gives employers a cost-effective way to offer personalized health benefits to their employees.
 It also empowers employees by giving them the freedom of choice when it comes to their healthcare services and coverage options.

 Our HRA administration software makes it easy to set up and manage your benefit in minutes each month.
 We can help you ensure compliance with your ICHRA by reviewing your employees’ reimbursement requests, generating required plan documents, and storing your documents.